kkahol-savor/ecoquest/README.md

 1. Run the application:
     ```sh
-    uvicorn main:app --reload
+    uvicorn main:app --reload --port 8000 --log-level info
     ```

 2. Open your browser and navigate to `http://127.0.0.1:8000` to access the chat interface.
+If you dont see the interface you can also try localhost:8000.
+Feel free to change the port number as you wish and update the browser hyperlink.

 ## Endpoints